remaro-network/blog-posts/ESR#1.md

 ## To keep in mind

-The metrics explained above are applied to each output predicted.
+The metrics mentioned above are applied to each output predicted.
 This means that for segmentation models, an uncertainty value is calculated for each value predicted to each different part (or pixel) of the image.
 An example is shown in the image below, which displays the uncertainties as a heatmap, where warmer colors (more yellow/red) indicate higher uncertainty.

 <img src="https://github.com/remaro-network/blog-posts/assets/58445878/1695ec9c-1291-474c-add5-f2ef51002618" alt="heatmap ex"  height="200"><br><br>